Aysuarex/Basic_Unit_Converter/README.md

 # Basic Unit Converter :switch:

 ## Introduction
-Have you ever been confused about how many Fahrenheits make one kelvin or the difference between feet and metres?
+Have you ever been confused about "how many Fahrenheit's make one kelvin?", "Whats the relationship between grams and pounds?" or "How go i convert feet to metres?
 Well, you don't have to worry about that anymore! because here is a Unit converter made in C language to do all those conversions for you :excited:

 ## How It works :eyes: